Dates: Friday, May 10, 2019

 This program is designed to be interactive in nature!

 Students will have the opportunity to ask Academy science educators about their curiosities regarding the solar system.
+Academy educators will respond to any unanswered questions via email after the program.

 Students get to see and hear the Academy expert, and teachers will enter comments and questions into a text-based chat window.